Sustainability

 Initiative 3: Matchmaking with role models

 The Teijin Group is working to foster a corporate culture in which all employees, regardless of gender, can make use of childcare support systems.
 In FY2022, Teijin Limited revised its paid leave systems to enable employees to use annual leave they have accumulated during childcare leave, allowing for a maximum of 55 paid leave days for both men and women.
 We also communicated a message from the CEO encouraging male employees to take childcare leave and made use of our corporate newsletter and intranet to share experiences of men who have taken this leave.
-As a result, the percentage of male employees taking childcare leave in FY2023 was 83.7%.
-The average number of days taken for paid leave increased to 22, up from seven days in FY2022.
-Additionally, the percentage of male employees taking childcare leave at our four major subsidiaries in Japan was 75%.
+The percentage of male employees who took childcare leave in FY2024 was 67.9%保証対象指標.

 Gender wage gap

-Although the Teijin Group does not differentiate wages between men and women in the same rank or position, a survey revealed the following results regarding the gender wage gap (results are for the four major subsidiaries in Japan).
+Although the Teijin Group does not differentiate wages between men and women in the same rank or position, a survey revealed the following results regarding the gender wage gap.
 Aside from certain instances, the overall wage gap between male and female employees shrunk compared to previous fiscal years.

 ②Promoting the employment of people with disabilities